Mamba413/DetectLLMSegmentation/README.md

 This repository contains the official implementation of **[Segmenting Human-LLM Co-authored Text via Change Point Detection](https://arxiv.org/abs/2605.03723)** (accepted at **STAI-X 2026**).

-L2D provides a **change point detection** viewpoint on segmenting the human-LLM co-authored text (**Figure 1** 🧠).
-We leverage the hetergeneity among sengment to design our method, achieves robust and state-of-the-art performance across a wide range of LLMs and datasets (**Figure 2** 🏆).
+Our method provides a **change point detection** viewpoint on segmenting the human-LLM co-authored text (**Figure 1** 🧠).
+We leverage the hetergeneity among segments to design our method, achieves robust and state-of-the-art performance across a wide range of settings.

 <figure style="margin: 0;">
   <p align="center" style="margin: 0;">